 The best part of the survey is you can share it not just on your blog but also on your social media platforms.

 The main purpose of taking surveys is to craft the content pieces for the audience in a much better way.
 Also, it helps in the marketing approach and even the product upgrading as well.

 The key to success with surveys for getting more and more email addresses is its distribution.
-You have to distribute it as much as you can to bring more people in.
+You have to distribute it as much as possible to bring in more people.

 Utilizing Quiz For Getting Email Addressing

-Quizzes are quite powerful and engaging tools to get audiences across the platforms on the webs for a particular niche or industry.
+Quizzes are quite powerful and engaging tools to get audiences across the platforms on the web for a particular niche or industry.

 Everyone loves quizzes and wants to give one if you make it interesting and exciting enough.
 Quizzes need to go full in, as much more relatable and detailed for the targeted users.

 For example, if you run a blog about losing weight, you can run a quiz about BMI index or anything that resembles the problems and is relatable to them.